Power MOSFET: Gate-to-drain capacitance

 where $\epsilon_{Si}$ is the permittivity of the Silicon, q is the electron charge, and N is the doping level.
 The value of CGDj can be approximated using the expression of the plane capacitor:

 Where AGD is the surface area of the gate-drain overlap.
 Therefore, it comes:

-It can be seen that CGDj (and thus CGD) is a capacitance which value is dependent upon the gate to drain voltage.
+It can be seen that CGDj (and thus CGD) is a capacitance whose value is dependent upon the gate-to-drain voltage.
 As this voltage increases, the capacitance decreases.
-When the MOSFET is in on-state, CGDj is shunted, so the gate to drain capacitance remains equal to CoxD, a constant value.
+When the MOSFET is in on-state, CGDj is shunted, so the gate-to-drain capacitance remains equal to CoxD, a constant value.

-Drain to source capacitance
+Drain-to-source capacitance

 As the source metallization overlaps the P-wells (see figure 1), the drain and source terminals are separated by a P-N junction.
 Therefore, CDS is the junction capacitance.
 This is a non-linear capacitance, and its value can be calculated using the same equation as for CGDj.